rmasonh18/weather/README.md

 # weather
 Weather app using expo cli
+add to readme